 How do I get a prescription refilled?

 Please contact your pharmacy and ask them to forward a refill request to our office.
-This is generally done electronically, reducing the need for unnecessary paperwork.
+This is done electronically, reducing the need for unnecessary paperwork.

 I think I need to be seen today - what do I do?